Amazon DCV is a high-performance remote display protocol that enables secure connections to remote instances, such as VVCR’s Production Instances..

 Right-click the device you want to enable, copy the Filter String.

-Open the NICE DCV Client App and connect to your Production Module.
+Open the DCV Client App and connect to your Production Instance.

 Open File Explorer and navigate to C:\Program Files\NICE\DCV\Server\conf\usb-devices.conf.